Greetings to Turkmenistan President Serdar Berdimuhamedow | Official Internet Portal of the President of the Republic of Belarus

 Greetings to Turkmenistan President Serdar Berdimuhamedow

-Belarusian President Aleksandr Lukashenko has sent a letter of birthday greetings to Turkmenistan President Serdar Berdimuhamedow.
+Belarusian President Aleksandr Lukashenko has sent greetings to Turkmenistan President Serdar Berdimuhamedow as the country celebrates Independence Day.

-“I am convinced that your youth, energy and experience of work in responsible positions will help reach significant results in state construction and further improvement of living standards in Turkmenistan,” the felicitation message reads.
+“Today Turkmenistan is a dynamically developing state that has achieved significant results in many sectors during the years of its sovereignty.
+Within the framework of shared history and space Belarus has always sincerely rejoiced at your successes,” the message of greetings reads.

-The head of state reaffirmed Belarus’ commitment to the expansion of versatile mutually beneficial cooperation with Turkmenistan on the basis of traditions of friendship, trust and respect.
-The President also expressed hope for the continuation of the productive dialogue in the best interests of the two coutnries.
+The head of state expressed confidence that by joint efforts the two countries would be able to maintain the existing ties and advance the bilateral relations to a qualitatively new level.

-Aleksandr Lukashenko wished Serdar Berdimuhamedow good health, happiness and every success in his work for the benefit of the Fatherland.
+Aleksandr Lukashenko wished Serdar Berdimuhamedow good health, creative energy and new accomplishments in state-building, and also further prosperity, peace and good to the sovereign neutral Turkmenistan.